ulsdevteam/dimes/README.md

   * Spanish
   * Turkish

 The repository includes [linguijs](https://lingui.dev/) which is an [Open-source](https://github.com/lingui/js-lingui) Internationalization Framework.
-This allows you to do translation work on the UI.
+This allows you to translate static UI elements into other languages.

 Lingui requires a configuration file (located in the base directory and named `lingui.config.js`).
 See the [official documentation](https://lingui.dev/ref/conf) for full instructions on configuration.